SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 # Fetching with DQL, the QueryBuilder & find()

-These starships in our database, let's refactor the homepage to fetch them!
+Our database is now full of shiny, dummy starships!
+But this homepage is still showing the hardcoded ships.
+Lame!
+Time to load these from the database.
+That'll 10x the awesomeness of our app!

-First, spin over to your terminal.
-Remember that raw SQL query we ran to select all starships?
+Spin over to your terminal.
+Remember that SQL query to select all starships?
+Run it again:

 ```terminal
 symfony console doctrine:query:sql 'select * from starship'
 ```

-That's raw SQL but Doctrine ORM has its own query language called DQL: Doctrine Query Language - go figure!
-If SQL is like a query language for tables, DQL is a query language for objects.
+That's raw SQL but Doctrine ORM has its *own* query language called DQL: Doctrine Query Language!
+It's like SQL, but instead of querying from tables, withv DQL you think in terms of querying for the entity *objects*.
 Run the same query as above but as DQL:

+## Writing Manual DQL

 ```terminal
 symfony console doctrine:query:dql 'select s from App\Entity\Starship s'
 ```

-This looks a bit funky but this is PHP dumping our Starship objects - and there's three of them, just like the raw SQL query.
+This looks a bit funky, but it's PHP dumping our `Starship` objects - and there's three of them, just like the raw query.

-We're going to leverage this to refactor our homepage controller.
+Let's leverage this in our homepage controller.
 Open `src/Controller/StarshipController.php` and find the `homepage()` method.
-Instead of injecting this `StarshipRepository` (this is the old one from the `Model` directory), replace with `EntityManagerInterface $em`.
+Instead of injecting *this* `StarshipRepository` (this is the old one from the `Model` directory), replace with `EntityManagerInterface $em` from Doctrine.

-You might recall in the last chapter, our `AppFixture::load()` method injected an `ObjectManager`. `EntityManagerInterface` is also an `ObjectManager` instance but has additional, ORM-specific methods.
-This will be the one we use most and Symfony can autowire it.
+In the last chapter, we saw that Doctrine passes an `ObjectManager` to the `AppFixture::load()` method.
+This `EntityManagerInterface` is a *type* of `ObjectManager` and it's what we'll use to autowire the Doctrine entity manager.

-Below, replace this with
+Below, say:
-`$ships = $em->createQuery()`.
-Here's where we can write the DQL to fetch all
+`$ships = $em->createQuery()` and pass the DQL string:
-starships: `SELECT s FROM App\Entity\Starship s`.
-Finally, call `->getResult()` - this actually executes the query and returns an array of Starship objects.
+`SELECT s FROM App\Entity\Starship s`.
+Finally, call `->getResult()`.
+This *executes* the query, grabs the data but returns an array of `Starship` objects instead of the raw data, which is amazing!

 Leave the rest of the method as is.

-Spin over the app and refresh the homepage.
-It looks basically the same... that's a good sign!
+Spin over and refresh the homepage.
+It's basically the same... that's a good sign!
 Look closely at the web debug toolbar - there's a new "Doctrine" section.
-Click it to open the "Doctrine" profiler panel.
+OooooooOooo.
+Click to open the "Doctrine" profiler panel. *So* cool.
 This shows all the queries that were executed during the last request.
-We see just one, that makes sense.
-There's some great debugging information here:
+We see just one: that makes sense!

-"View formatted query" shows the query in a more readable format.

-"View runnable query": you can copy and paste this into your favourite SQL tool to run the exact same query there.

-"Explain query": shows database-specific information about how the query was executed.
+We can see a formatted query that's more readable, a runnable query that we can copy and paste into our favourite SQL tool, an  "Explain query" button to see database-specific info about how the query was executed, and a "View query backtrace".

-"View query backtrace": this one is my favourite!
-It shows the call stack that led to this query being executed.
-Super useful for tracking down rogue queries.
-Look, here's our `homepage()` method that caused this query.
+This is my favorite!
+It shows the call stack that led to this query.
+Super useful to track down *what* code triggered the query, in this case, our `homepage()` method.

+## Using the QueryBuilder

-One thing that's a bit of a bummer about DQL is that it's a bit cumbersome to write.
+One bummer is that DQL isn't *that* pretty!
-Luckily, Doctrine has a "query builder" that allows us to write these queries with a slick object.
+Luckily, Doctrine has a "query builder".
+This thing is awesome: instead of writing the DQL string manually, we *build* it with an object.
 Back in our `homepage()` method, replace `$em->createQuery()` with `$em->createQueryBuilder()`.
-Off it, chain `->select('s')`, then `->from(Starship::class, 's')`.
-Be sure to import `Starship` from `App\Entity`.
-Look, we can use the `class` constant now!
-That'll help us avoid typos.
-Finally, before `->getResult()`, call `->getQuery()`.
+Off it, chain `->select('s')`, then `->from(Starship::class, 's')` hitting tab add the `use` statement from `App\Entity`.
+Bonus that we can use `Starship::class` instead of the string.

+Finally, call `->getQuery()` and `->getResult()`.

 Back in the app, refresh the homepage... still works!